salujarohit/MusicGenreClassification/README.md

-# Songs-Classification
+# Introduction
-Classification of songs into genres using Machine Learning - Group 600
+The project involves building a machine learning solution that is capable of identifying the music genres of songs.
+The songs had to be classified into 10 distinct labels.